 Bread & Roses

 We serve a wide range of people from elderly, to singles, to young families.
 It is a meal of fellowship for the community.
 The joy of Bread and Roses is that all are welcome.
-There is no sign-up nor sign-in sheet.
-Park in the parking lot on 9th street, go down sidewalk on right side of church take steps to the left as you enter the door; or if you need handicap accessibility, park on 10th street & use ramp, go down the elevator or stairway to the hallway which leads to the Fellowship Hall, find an empty chair at the table, and enjoy the delicious home cooked food.
-There is never a request for donation from meal participants.
+There is no sign-up or sign-in sheet.
+There is never a request for a donation.
+Visitors may park in the 9th Street parking lot or, for handicap accessibility, on 10th Street to use a ramp.
+Either entrance has an elevator or stairs to go downstairs to the Fellowship Hall.
+Find an empty chair at a table and enjoy the delicious home cooked meal.

 The original Bread and Roses program was started in 1986 at St. Paul’s Episcopal Church.
 Then pastor, Rev. Fred Himmerich was one of the founders.
 After Rev. Himmerich’s retirement the dinners were discontinued.
 The Immanuel Social Concerns Committee recognized the urgent need in the community to restart this program.
 After researching this project for one year with the The Clergy Round Table and other agencies it was decided to ask the Immanuel Church Council to undertake this project in the Fellowship Hall.
 A mass mailing to local businesses, churches and community organizations resulted in a very positive response.
 Subsequently, in January 1999 Judy Hoffstetter and Jean Kwapil served their first meal to 29 people.
 In May 2015 Judy and Jean served their last meal at Bread and Roses.
 Subsequent to that, Bread and Roses Inc. was formed with a board comprised of members of Immanuel Lutheran, Watertown, River Valley Alliance, and United Methodist churches.
 They were blessed to find another volunteer, Dave Gilbert, to take over preparing the meals.